EmilB04/Kommunikasjonsdesign/README.md

 # Kommunikasjonsdesign

 A communication design project organized into five distinct stories, each exploring different aspects of visual communication and design principles.
+All stories are presented in either Norwegian or English.

 ## Contributors

 - **Emil Berglund** (EmilB04)
-  - Story 1: Julian Assanges historie
+  - Story 1: Julian Assange's Story (Norwegian)
-  - Story 3: Krigen i Ukraina
+  - Story 3: The War in Ukraine (Norwegian)
-  - Story XL: AI in Our Daily Lives
+  - Story XL: AI in Our Daily Lives (English)
 - **Ida K. Tollaksen** (Idatol)
-  - Story 2: PSG's Historic Champions League Victory
+  - Story 2: PSG's Historic Champions League Victory (English)
-  - Story 4: The Indian Ocean Tsunami of 2004
+  - Story 4: The Indian Ocean Tsunami of 2004 (English)
-  - Story XL: AI in Our Daily Lives
+  - Story XL: AI in Our Daily Lives (English)

 ## About